iding426/Lung-Cell-Classifier/README.md

 - The model itself uses an ADAM optimizer with a lr of 0.005, categorical cross entropy for its loss function, and accuracy as its metric.

 Below is a summary of the model:
-Below is a summary of the neural network model:

 | Layer (type)            | Output Shape        | Param #    |
 |-------------------------|---------------------|------------|